Second-hand-alert/second-hand-alert-Norway/README.md

 ## Structure

-The build process is mostly rollup, but the different versions of manifest.json is a custom JavaScript thing. `./lib`-folder contains all functions and variables to build the browser extension for different browsers and countries.
+The build process is mostly rollup, but the different versions of manifest.json is a custom JavaScript thing.
+Directly in the `./lib`-folder you all functions and variables to build the browser extension for different browsers and countries.
 Files in `./lib/<country>/<browser>/` imports the correct functions and variables needed for rollup to build to `./dist-unpackaged/<country>/<browser>/`. zip-chrome and web-ext is used to package the browser extensions into the `./dist`-folder.

 ## Tools used (dev-dependencies)